TheresAFewConors/Sooty/README.md

  - I will assign myself / another commenter to that case and work on fixing it asap.

 ## Changelog

+#### Version 1.3 - The Templating Update
+ - Added first iteration of dynamic email templates that generate based on Sooty's analysis.

 #### Version 1.2 - The Phishing Update
  - Added first iteration of the Phishing tool.